hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 had the club continued to exist, it would certainly have been difficult to ensure the secrecy of our doings.
-Afterwards, we two brothers came to Poona with our father, and having thought over the matter, made up our minds not to have any club, but to enlist the co-operation of Bhuskute alone in what we wished to do, so that there may be no risk of the ma f ter being divulged.
+Afterwards, we two brothers came to Poona with our father, and having thought over the matter, made up our minds not to have any club, but to enlist the co-operation of Bhuskute alone in what we wished to do, so that there may be no risk of the matter being divulged.
 Having come to this conclusion, we took action accordingly.
 All the boys, with the exception of Bhuskute, we stopped from visiting our house, and he too as a rule came at night.

+## Reformer vs Orthodox camps
 ### CONGRESS AND SOCIAL REFORM CONTROVERSY
-Meanwhile (the time for holding)' the National Congress arrived.
+Meanwhile (the time for holding) the National Congress arrived.
 As it was to be held at Poona that year, we were desirous of seeing personally what sort of a revolutionary movement it was.
 Before this, a fierce dispute was going on in the city between the orthodox and the reform parties with regard to the Social Conference.
 We do not approve of the National Congress, much less of the